mosaicnetworks/monetd/docs/testnet.md

 response Status: 200 OK
 response Headers: map[Content-Length:[4] Content-Type:[text/plain; charset=utf-8] Date:[Mon, 01 Jul 2019 11:37:39 GMT]]
 response Body: true
+Choose publish to build the configuration files.
+Choose check to see if another peer has built them and if so, use them.
 Use the arrow keys to navigate: ↓ ↑ → ←
 ?
 Choose your action  :
   ▸ Check if published